eficode-academy/helm-katas/helm-chart-with-parameters.md

 That's not very useful though, so instead we will reference the `.Values` object which contains all of the values that we make available to helm to use:

 ```
-{{ .Values.orchestration-tool }}
+{{ .Values.orchestrationTool }}
 ```

-Where we imagine that the value of `orchestration-tool=kubernetes`, which would result in the string "kubernetes" being injected when we render the yaml template.
+Where we imagine that the value of `orchestrationTool=kubernetes`, which would result in the string "kubernetes" being injected when we render the yaml template.

+> :bulb: When referencing the `.Values` object in Helm, you cannot use dashes (`-`), instead the convention is to use camel case.

 ### Helm Built-in Objects

-Helm has a number of built-in objects that you might want to use values from, such as the `.Relase` object, which provided metadata about the current release of the chart.
+Helm has a number of [built-in objects](https://helm.sh/docs/chart_template_guide/builtin_objects/) that you might want to use values from, such as the `.Release` object, which provided metadata about the current release of the chart.

 For example we might want to include the name of our release in the names of the resources that are deployed, such that we can differentiate which release they belong to.